 The ASP.NET MVC Toolbar is a feature-rich control that provides an interface for selecting a command from a collection of commands.
-Its features include different orientations, responsive modes (scrollable and popup), templating, alignment of commands based on priority, and more.
+Its features include different orientations, responsive modes (scrollable and pop-up), templating, and button alignment based on priority.

-The ASP.NET MVC Toolbar control provides data binding support, rendered based on a JSON array collection of properties such as header and content.
+The ASP.NET MVC Toolbar control provides data binding support, rendered based on a JSON array collection of properties such as text, type, and alignment.
 Data binding can be achieved by forming an array collection of items.

-The toolbar control adapts to the available space with two type of display modes, scrollable and pop-up, for modern web and mobile applications.
+The ASP.NET MVC Toolbar control adapts to the available space with two type of display modes, scrollable and pop-up, for modern web and mobile applications.

-Scrollable display mode displays toolbar commands in a single line with horizontal scrolling enabled, when the items overflow to the available space.
+Scrollable display mode displays Toolbar commands in a single line with horizontal scrolling enabled when the items overflow the visible space.
 You can swipe over the toolbar commands to scroll.

-You can also set specific items to be displayed always in the popup regardless of the available space on the toolbar.
+You can set specific items to display always in the pop-up regardless of the available space on the toolbar.

-You can add icons with or without text to the buttons according to your preference.
-The icons’ position can be changed to the left or right.
+You can add icons or images with or without text to the buttons.
+The icons can be positioned to the left or right.

-You can add button text when necessary, which means you can decide to show text in popup alone, toolbar alone, or in both.
+You can add button text when necessary, which means you can decide to show text in the pop-up alone, toolbar alone, or in both.

 To describe the actions of the command, a tooltip can be added.
 By default, HTML is supported, but the Essential JS2 tooltip control can also be used.

-Commands used in the toolbar can be customized with styles such as CSS classes and HTML attributes such as ID, class, and styles.
+The ASP.NET MVC toolbar provides customizable commands with styles such as CSS classes and HTML attributes such as ID, class, and styles.

 Developers can control the appearance and behaviors of the toolbar using a rich set of APIs.Developers can control the appearance and behaviors of the toolbar using a rich set of APIs.